What is Memorial Jewelry?

 There are memorial rings, memorial necklaces, earrings, bracelets, keychains, and much more.

-However, our collection is limited to memorial rings and memorial pendants, all of which include an adjustable matching chain.
+However, our collections are limited to memorial rings and memorial pendants with adjustable matching chains.

-This is so we can focus on our core mission of crafting new family heirlooms: luxury memorial rings and pendants that are as beautiful as the lives they honor and durable enough to span generations.
+This is so we can focus on our core mission of crafting new family heirlooms: ultra high-quality memorial rings and pendants that are as beautiful as the lives they honor and durable enough to span generations.

 What materials are used in memorial jewelry?